QuotaClub

 What counts as a “qualified” meeting

-• Prospect attended the meeting (no-shows often don’t count)
+• Whether the prospect attended the meeting

 • Prospect met decision-maker or budget criteria